 Getting to Cannes

-Flights to Cannes usually land at the Nice International Airport although there is a small airport at Cannes.
+Flights to Cannes usually land at the Nice International Airport although there is a small airport at Cannes for private planes.

 Trains to Cannes all stop at the main train station, the Gare.
-Check the timetables of trains to Cannes.
+Check schedules and buy tickets on thetrainline.

-International Buses to Cannes are handled by Eurolines and board at the Gare Routiere.
+Buses to Cannes are handled by Flixbus and board at the Gare Routiere.

 Getting Around Cannes

 By bus.
 Cannes's bus network is run by Bus Azur.
 Tickets are €1.50 which you can buy from the driver.

 Tourist Information in Cannes

 The Cannes tourist office is located in the Festival Palace.
 The official Cannes municipal website, has tourist information in English.